A Doubly-Enhanced EM Algorithm for Model-Based Tensor Clustering

 \textbf{Number of clusters.} As most clustering methods, DEEM requires users to specify the number of clusters $K$, the knowledge of which is often unavailable due to the unsupervised nature of clustering problems.
 In this paper, we focus on the scenario that $K$ is known.
-In practice, we may use a similar BIC-type criterion as \eqref{bic} to choose $\lambda$ and $K$ simultaneously.
-Implementation details and simulation examples of this approach are provided in Section~\ref{Sec: est.K} of Supplementary Materials.
+In practice, we may use a BIC-type criterion similar to \eqref{bic} to choose $\lambda$ and $K$ simultaneously.
+Implementation details and simulation examples of this approach are provided in Section~C of Supplementary Materials.
 Under simulation models M1--M5 in Section~\ref{Sec: num}, the number of clusters can be identified correctly for roughly 60\% to 80\% of the time.
-There exist many other proposals for the estimation of $K$ in clustering \citep[see,][]{tibshirani2001estimating,sugar2003finding, wang2010consistent}, but consistent selection of $K$ for high-dimensional tensor clustering is still an open question and is left as future research.
+There exist many proposals for the estimation of $K$ in various clustering contexts, such as \citet{tibshirani2001estimating, review1,sugar2003finding,chiang2010intelligent, wang2010consistent,fang2012selection,fujita2014non,fu2020estimating}, but consistent selection of $K$ for high-dimensional tensor clustering is still an open question and is left as future research.

 As pointed out by a referee, it has been shown in more classical settings that if $K$ is over-specified, the convergence rate could be lower \citep[e.g]{chen1995optimal,heinrich2018strong,dwivedi2018singularity}.
 These papers focus on vector models and consider dimensions much lower than what will be presented for our method.
 It will be an interesting but challenging future topic to know whether similar results hold for tensor clustering in high dimensions.